Peter-duiyi/Algorithm-and-Data-Structure/Binary Search.md

 		return -1; // cannot find
 	}
 ```
 I think I like this one better than the previous one.
-And I feel free to use return type without worrying about where I should set an exit for the program.
+And I feel free to use return type without worrying about where I should set exits for the program.

 ------
 ### Reference